HossamYousef/docs/utility/debug.md

 ##Debug

-The `Avoxx\Utility\Debug`  offers a secure static method that displays structured information about a variable.
+The Debug class offers a secure static method that displays structured information about a variable.

 ##Contents